CyberFlameGO/svnpython/Doc/library/logging.rst

    .. method:: flush()

       For a :class:`MemoryHandler`, flushing means just sending the buffered records to the target, if there is one.
+The buffer is also cleared when this happens.
 Override if you want different behavior.

    .. method:: setTarget(target)